DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 - Provide lore about the Archmage who created Avernoth
 - The final journal entry contains information about how to break the seal on the exit door in the ending room

+> Note: What we could do is have the Archmage leave behind

 ### Journal Entry 1

 #### Text